aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 No snowflake feels responsible in an avalanche.

-Last update: Tue Jan 21 05:08:26 2025
+Last update: Wed Jan 22 05:09:00 2025

 ### Let's play! 🎮